vtortola/WebSocketListener/README.md

    WebSocketMessageReadStream messageReadStream = await client.ReadMessageAsync(cancellationToken);
 ```

-At this point, the `WebSocketMessageReadStream` will contain information from the header, like type of message (Text or Binary) but not the message content.
-It does not contain the length, since a frame only contains the frame length, not the total message length, so showing the lenght could be missleading.
+At first, the `WebSocketMessageReadStream` will contain information from the header, like type of message (Text or Binary) but not the message content, neither the message length, since a frame only contains the frame length, not the total message length, so that information could be missleading.

-The message is a stream-like object, so is it possible to use regular .NET framework tools.
+The message is a stream-like object, so is it possible to use regular .NET framework tools to work with them.
 The `WebSocketMessageReadStream.MessageType` property indicates what kind of content does the message contain.

 A text message can be read with a simple `StreamReader`.
 It is worth remember that according to the WebSockets specs, it always uses UTF8 for text enconding: